-- Assessments will be made by mid-August and students will be notified via email.
+- Assessments are made in mid-August and students are notified via email by early September.

-- Once artists confirm their accepted submission(s) no changes to title or pricing can be made.
+- Once artists confirm their accepted submission(s) no changes to submission information can be made.

 - All pieces for the show must be framed and wired for hanging; D-rings are preferred.